junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 }
 ```

-We need to display the latest data with the latest time stamp.
+For the projet purposes, it need to display the latest data with the latest time stamp.
 We can use SQL queries to achieve this.

 ```sql
 SELECT * FROM [containerName] ORDER BY timestamp DESC LIMIT 1